jocic/PHP.GoogleAuthenticator/readme.md

 ### Example 10 - QR Code Creation

 Currently, you can only generate QR code remotely by utilizing Google's API.
-Upcoming version will change that, but until that happen, use the following snippet.
+Upcoming version will change that, but until that happens, use the following snippet.

 ```php
 $qr = Jocic\GoogleAuthenticator\Qr\Remote\GoogleQr($account, "/my/storage/directory");